 • Bacon and CheeseCrispy air fryer bacon and melted cheese are a perfect match and so satisfying.

-• Veggie Omelette -Try diced and sauteed bell pepper and onions, seasoned with a little salt and pepper.
+• Veggie Omelette -Try diced and sautéed bell pepper and onions, or you can top with halved cherry tomatoes, and diced avocado

 Variations and toppings for omelettes with bacon, spinach, mushrooms and veggies

-• Prep fillings ahead – since omelettes take just a few minutes to cook, make sure all of your filings and toppings are prepped before you turn on the stove.
+• Prep fillings ahead – since omelettes take just a few minutes to cook, make sure all of your fillings and toppings are prepped before you turn on the stove.

-• Avoid pepper – since the black pepper doesn’t dissolve into the egg, it will pool at the bottom and give your omelet an ugly appearance.
+• Avoid black pepper – pepper will pool at the bottom and make your omelette look ugly.
 Save the pepper for sprinkling over the finished omelette if desired.

-• Non-stick pan makes it easier to flip your (I love my 8-inch Hexclad pan because it’s not Teflon).
+• A non-stick pan makes it easier to flip your (I love my 8-inch ceramic skillet because it’s not Teflon).
 You don’t need a fancy omelette pan.

 • Reduce the heat – Once the eggs are in the pan, reduce the heat to low to give your eggs a chance to cook through without browning.